 Pet wipes are also key.
 You can use baby wipes, but I personally don’t like the smell so we purchase wipes made specifically for pets.
 They are super gentle and have a lovely coconut smell.
 They’re great for cleaning up all kinds of messes from dirty paws, and if Chips gets car sick.

-If you’re not prepared to make a few sacrifices along the way, it’s probably a better idea to leave them at home.
-However, we strongly believe that bringing them along makes the trip much more enjoyable and increases our bond.
+If you’re not prepared to make a few sacrifices along the way, it’s probably a better idea to leave your cat at home.
+However, bringing road tripping with cats is much more enjoyable and increases our bond.
 Hopefully this article helps you enjoy adventures on the road with your feline friend, too!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.